enonic/old-xp-doc/doc/developer/projects/structure.rst

 lib/
   This is the last place the global ``require`` JavaScript-function looks, so it is a good place to put default JavaScript files here.

+main.js
+  This file may be thought of as an app initializer.
+It is executed every time the app is started.  (see :ref:`main_initializer`)

 services/
   Services are a special type of http controller that will be mounted on a fixed url pattern that looks like this: _/service/<myapp>/<myservice>.